 If your idea of travel in Colombia goes beyond beaches and city breaks, El Cocuy National Natural Park deserves a top spot on your list.
-Located in the Eastern Andes, primarily in the department of Boyacá, this protected area is home to the largest mass of ice and snow in South America north of the equator.
-In 2026, it remains one of the most dramatic and rewarding mountain destinations on the planet—a place of jagged "pulpit" rocks, turquoise glacial lagoons, and the deep, silent air of the high Andes.
+Located in the Eastern Andes, this protected area safeguards Colombia's largest glacier surface alongside super-paramo, paramo, Andean forest, and foothill rainforest—a landscape of jagged "pulpit" rocks, glacial lagoons, and the thin air of the high Andes.

 Unlike more mainstream destinations, El Cocuy rewards preparation and intention.
 You are not coming here for quick tourism.
 You are coming for demanding hikes, immense silence, and landscapes that shift from golden paramo grasslands to rocky alpine terrain in a matter of hours.
 This guide covers everything you need to know for a successful expedition in 2026.